ScalaConsultants/reactive-slick/blogpost.md

 ## Conclusions

-That's all the major changes I wanted to present it this post.
+That's all the major changes I wanted to present in this post.
 I think we can agree that Slick is heading the right direction, not only in following the reactive trend, but also in making the API more expresive and consistent that consequently makes our code look better (it even shows in the imports).

 There are of course things to look forward to in subsequent releases.
 The DSL still has its limitations and generated SQL is far from perfect (see my [previous post](http://blog.scalac.io/2015/01/27/rough-experience-with-slick.html) which is still valid for the latest release).
 According to Stefan Zeiger query compilation will be improved in Slick 3.1 (see [here](http://www.infoq.com/news/2015/05/slick3))

 Anyway, at ScalaC, we have already been using Slick 3.0 in some of our projects, and so far no major complaints.
 Since the query DSL hasn't changed noticeably the transition is rather easy (that doesn't necessarily mean migration) which is another reason I definitely recommend it for your next project.

+You can check out the code used in this post from our [repo](https://github.com/ScalaConsultants/reactive-slick).